CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

 1. Leave this terminal in running and open a new terminal.

 ### Task 4: Create the Project Repo

+In this task, you'll access the GitHub exterprise account and create a new repository to store the infrastructure.

 In this task, you will create an account in [GitHub](https://github.com) and use `git` to add lab files to a new repository.